CurryEshay/nexa/Nexa-Idioms.md

 ## How to properly make tasks

 Tasks are viewed as executable units, meaning that they must be actionable, specific and able to be done in one sitting.
-If you see a task and don't immediately know precisely what to do, it is too vague and must be broken down further.
+If you hesitate or are unsure while reading a task it is invalid.
+If there is no clear finish condition, the task is invalid.

-In Nexa there are no big, overarching tasks, only smaller executable units that result in the bigger goal.
+In Nexa there are no big, overarching tasks, only smaller bounded and executable units that result in the bigger goal.

-Conclusion: Tasks MUST be granular for Nexa to work.

 ### Examples:
 ---